 - 1. Complete a new CPS Intake in NC FAST or the Structured Intake Report tool, using a strengths-based approach with the reporter. - 2.
 Consult the Maltreatment Screening Tool(s) that correspond to the allegations. - 3.
 Determine the county responsible for completing the CPS Assessment. - 4.
-Consult the Response Priority Decision Tree. - 5.
+Consult the Response Priority for response time (Immediate-8 hours, 24 hours, or 72 hours). - 5.
 Determine the appropriate Assessment Response Type (Investigative or Family).